dpakGit/DevOps_Traning/Terraform/06-Outputs/my-practice/README.md

 ####  > aws_instance.web.*.public_ip # inside it i ran the following command, which gave me the desired output

 [

   "34.207.74.98",

   "18.232.75.68",

   "54.205.104.209",

   "34.207.139.204",

 ]

-> exit # To exit from the bash shell
+> exit                # Type exit from the bash shell